Synthetixio/js-monorepo/v3/docs/docs/pools-markets/integrating-markets.md

 ## Managing Credit & Debt

 When a market receives snxUSD (e.g. by selling a synthetic asset), it should deposit them into the market manager using the [`depositMarketUsd` function](/technical-reference/smart-contracts#depositmarketusd).
-This effectively credits all of the pools (and relevant staking positions) backing this market, pro-rata.
+This effectively credits all of the pools (and relevant liquidity positions) backing this market, pro-rata.

 When a market needs to pay out snxUSD (e.g. when a synthetic asset is sold to the market), it may withdraw snxUSD from the market manager using the [`withdrawMarketUsd` function](/technical-reference/smart-contracts#withdrawmarketusd).
-This increases debt among all of the pools (and relevant staking positions) backing this market, pro-rata.
+This increases debt among all of the pools (and relevant liquidity positions) backing this market, pro-rata.
 A market can withdraw no more than the amount returned by the [`getWithdrawableUsd` function](/technical-reference/smart-contracts#getwithdrawableusd).

 The amount of snxUSD withdrawn by the market minus the amount deposited can be retrieved using the [`getMarketIssuance` function](/technical-reference/smart-contracts#getmarketissuance).
 (Note that this value can be negative.)
 This, plus the [`getMarketReportedBalance`](/technical-reference/smart-contracts#getmarketreportedbalance), results in the [`getMarketTotalBalance`](/technical-reference/smart-contracts#getmarkettotalbalance).
 The amount of collateral backing the market can be retrieved with the [`getMarketCollateral` function](/technical-reference/smart-contracts#getmarketcollateral).